-The following is a list of prohibited activity for all employees concerning use of teh School District's computer network.
-Any violation of these prohibitions may result in discipline, up to and including discharge, or other appropriate penalty, including suspension or revocation of a user's access to the network.
+The following is a list of some of the kinds of prohibited activity for all employees concerning use of the School District's network.
+Any violation of these prohibitions and other inappropriate use, may result in discipline, up to and including discharge, or other appropriate penalty, including suspension or revocation of a user's access to the network.